Factsheet

 What is healthy humidity?

-It is recommended to keep indoor relative humidity between 30 and 50 per cent, if possible.
+It is recommended to keep indoor relative humidity between 30 to 50 per cent, if possible.
 People typically find a relative humidity between 30 to 60 per cent most comfortable.

 Relative humidity is a way of describing how much humidity (or water vapour) is in the air, compared to the maximum amount the air can hold at that temperature.
 Warm air can hold more water vapour than cold air.